MMaDA-VLA: Large Diffusion Vision-Language-Action Model with Unified Multi-Modal Instruction and Generation: Introduction

 These issues are particularly challenging for several reasons, including the reliance on continuous action policy heads to meet the precision requirements of manipulation and the dependence on existing VLMs to achieve generalist behavior.
 To address these challenges, prior work has explored several directions.
-First, it develops action quantization schemes to discretize continuous actions while preserving reconstruction accuracy \citep{DBLP:journals/corr/abs-2501-09747, Wang_2025_ICCV, DBLP:journals/corr/abs-2510-09667}.
-Second, it predicts multi-step actions in a single forward pass and enables parallel decoding for models that are otherwise autoregressive through specialized decoding strategies \citep{DBLP:journals/corr/abs-2502-19645, DBLP:conf/iros/SongCDZZZGLWWML25, DBLP:journals/corr/abs-2506-13725}.
-Third, it introduces additional visual generation modules or auxiliary objectives to model environment dynamics by predicting future observations or learning inverse dynamics \citep{DBLP:conf/iclr/TianYZWL0P25, DBLP:conf/icml/abs-2501-18867, DBLP:journals/corr/abs-2506-19850, DBLP:journals/corr/abs-2506-21539, DBLP:journals/corr/abs-2507-04447}.
+First, action quantization schemes discretize continuous actions while preserving reconstruction accuracy \citep{DBLP:journals/corr/abs-2501-09747, Wang_2025_ICCV, DBLP:journals/corr/abs-2510-09667}.
+Second, specialized decoding strategies enable multi-step action prediction in a single forward pass and parallel decoding for otherwise autoregressive models \citep{DBLP:journals/corr/abs-2502-19645, DBLP:conf/iros/SongCDZZZGLWWML25, DBLP:journals/corr/abs-2506-13725}.
+Third, additional visual-generation modules or auxiliary objectives model environment dynamics by predicting future observations or learning inverse dynamics \citep{DBLP:conf/iclr/TianYZWL0P25, DBLP:conf/icml/abs-2501-18867, DBLP:journals/corr/abs-2506-19850, DBLP:journals/corr/abs-2506-21539, DBLP:journals/corr/abs-2507-04447}.
 Despite these advances, as shown in Figure~\ref{fig:teaser} (a), many approaches still incur substantial design and computational overhead, require more complex architectures, and propagate errors across multi-stage generation.
-More recently, as depicted in Figure~\ref{fig:teaser} (b), unified VLA models based on large diffusion backbones have replaced autoregressive decoding with discrete mask token prediction \citep{DBLP:journals/corr/abs-2508-20072, DBLP:journals/corr/abs-2509-06932} and have incorporated goal image generation prior to action prediction to better capture environment dynamics \citep{DBLP:journals/corr/abs-2511-01718}.
-However, these methods are typically fine-tuned from autoregressive models, which introduces inconsistencies between training and inference, thereby limiting performance.
-To address this limitation, we propose \model, a fully native pre-trained large diffusion VLA model that unifies multi-modal understanding with multi-modal generation in a single framework.
+More recently, as depicted in Figure~\ref{fig:teaser} (b), unified VLA models based on large diffusion backbones have replaced autoregressive decoding with masked-token prediction \citep{DBLP:journals/corr/abs-2508-20072, DBLP:journals/corr/abs-2509-06932} and incorporated goal-image generation before action prediction to better capture environment dynamics \citep{DBLP:journals/corr/abs-2511-01718}.
+However, these methods are typically fine-tuned from autoregressive models.
+This adaptation creates inconsistencies between training and inference, thereby limiting performance.
+To address this limitation, we propose \model, a fully native, pretrained large diffusion VLA model that unifies multi-modal understanding and generation in a single framework.